diogro/expressionVariance-manuscript/main.md

 ## Evolutionary forces at play in shaping transcriptional variance

 We use three gene-level summary statistics, nucleotide diversity (π), gene expression connectivity, and the rate of adaptive substitutions (α), as a proxy to assess whether selection might be involved in shaping gene expression variance.
-For all the correlations in this section, we use partial Spearman correlations that include the mean gene expression rank as a covariate, which accounts for any residual mean-variance correlation (Spearman correlation between mean and sd ranks, ρ~s~ = -0.07, p < 10^-18^).
+For all the correlations in this section, we use partial Spearman correlations that include the mean gene expression rank as a covariate, which accounts for any residual mean-variance correlation (Spearman correlation between mean and SD ranks, ρ~s~ = -0.07, p < 10^-18^).
 Nucleotide diversity in the gene region is used as a proxy for the impact of cis-regulatory genetic variation on transcriptional variance.
 As expected, low-variance genes tend to have lower levels of polymorphisms (partial Spearman correlation, ρ~s~ = 0.184, p < 10^-87^).
 Gene-gene connectivity, a proxy for gene regulatory interactions and selective constraints [@Mahler2017-bb], is, in turn, negatively correlated with the expression variance (partial Spearman correlation, ρ~s~ = -0.08, p < 10^-21^), supporting the expectation that highly connected genes are more constrained in their variation.